schemathesis/schemathesis/README.rst

 - Research paper: `Deriving Semantics-Aware Fuzzers from Web API Schemas <https://arxiv.org/abs/2112.10328>`_ by **@Zac-HD** and **@Stranger6667**
 - `An article <https://dygalo.dev/blog/schemathesis-property-based-testing-for-api-schemas/>`_ about Schemathesis by **@Stranger6667**
 - `Effective API schemas testing <https://youtu.be/VVLZ25JgjD4>`_ from DevConf.cz by **@Stranger6667**
+- `How to use Schemathesis to test Flask API in GitHub Actions <https://notes.lina-is-here.com/2022/08/04/schemathesis-docker-compose.html>`_ by **lina-is-here**
 - `A video <https://www.youtube.com/watch?v=9FHRwrv-xuQ>`_ from EuroPython 2020 by **@hultner**
 - `Schemathesis tutorial <https://appdev.consulting.redhat.com/tracks/contract-first/automated-testing-with-schemathesis.html>`_  with an accompanying `video <https://www.youtube.com/watch?v=4r7OC-lBKMg>`_ by Red Hat
 - `Using Hypothesis and Schemathesis to Test FastAPI <https://testdriven.io/blog/fastapi-hypothesis/>`_ by **@amalshaji**